Skip to main content

 Quality Talent for Less

 Georgia is known for its high-quality affordable workforce.
 Wage rates in the state typically fall below the national average, particularly in manufacturing occupations.
-The state’s fabricated metal manufacturing wages are no exception.
+The state’s metal manufacturing wages are no exception.

-• Median hourly earnings of $18.56 compared to $21.10 nationally (based on top 21 fabricated metal staffing pattern occupations)
+• Median hourly earnings of $22.04 compared to $23.41 nationally (based on top 10 metal staffing pattern occupations).

 Industry Support